Performance Evaluation is a multi-purpose tool used to:

-Many of the same laws listed in the Employee Selection section, apply during any phase of the employment process or relationship – including performance evaluation.
+Many of the same laws apply during any phase of the employment process or relationship – including performance evaluation.
 To minimize the risk of violating legal requirements:

 - Ensure that the evaluation is accurate and truly reflective of the employee’s actual level of performance.

 - Ensure that the evaluation encompasses the entire review period and reflects performance variations during the period.

 - Ensure that evaluations are based on what employees are actually required to do as stated on the position description or as otherwise assigned.